tarantool/doc/doc/getting_started/getting_started_imcp.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 We will write data to the Tarantool cluster using the CRUD module.
-You don't have to specify the shard you want to read from or write to---the module
+You don't have to specify the shard you want to read from or write to -- the module
 does it for you.

 **Important:** All cluster operations must be performed only on the router